Wheat weevil

-The wheat weevil (Sitophilus granarius), also known as the grain weevil or granary weevil, is an insect that feeds on cereal grains, and is a common pest in many places.
+The wheat weevil (Sitophilus granarius), also known as the grain weevil or granary weevil, is an insect that feeds on cereal grains, and is a common pest in a significant part of the world.
 It can cause significant damage to harvested stored grains, and may drastically decrease crop yields.
 The females lay many eggs, and the larvae eat the inside of the grain kernels.

 Identification

 Adult wheat weevils are about 3–5 mm long, with elongated snouts and chewing mouth parts.
 Depending on the grain kernels, the size of the weevil varies.
 In small grains, such as millet or grain sorghum, they are small in size, but in maize (corn), they are larger.
 The adults are a reddish-brown colour and lack distinguishing marks.
 Adult wheat weevils are not capable of flight.
 Larvae are legless, humpbacked, and are white with a tan head.
 Weevils in the pupal stage have snouts similar to those of adults.